Lakes & Trails

 Highlights & Features

-• Willow Waterhole sign
+• Willow Waterhole sign marks entry to the park

 • Outdoor classroom under ancient oak with stone circle seating

-• Jack Rafferty Memorial
+• Jack Rafferty Memorial honors a dedicated HCFCD engineer and leader

 • Prairie garden and wildflowers

-• Arboretum Trail with native Texas plants
+• Arboretum Trail with native Texas plants and signage

 Location and Parking